Nau-git/Nau-git/README.md

 👋 **Hi!
 My name is Naufal**
 - Started learning programming and **data science** in March 2022
 - Attended Hacktiv8 Data Science Bootcamp.
 Graduated with Honors in June 2022
-- Particularly interested in the field of natural language processing (NLP)

 #### Projects